logangator2/proj7-Gcal/README.md

 appointments between a start date and an end date for some subset of them.
 Displays busy times and free times within the designated date and time ranges.
 Allows the user to set up a meeting and generates urls for invitees.
+Invitees are redirected to a modified version of the starting page, which allows them to compare their calendar to the selected meeting times.

 ## Credits